Taste In Books or Filling in the Gaps

 lots of classics and that they do separate fiction from

-nonfiction for those who have a preference or those who
+nonfiction for those who have a preference or those

-if you majored in engineering.
+than if you majored in engineering.

 Actually, how many you’ve read is not nearly as

 important as how many you’re going to read.
-Or your
+Or

-sure you’ll hate.
-That’s to guarantee that
+a couple you’re sure you’ll hate.
+That’s

-you will do some stretching.
+to guarantee that you will do some stretching.

-pledging to read three more in the next year.
+and pledging to read three more in the next year.